bfontaine/Dazibao/docs/report.md

 The following extensions were implemented:

 * Additional TLV types: a few media types were added, such as MP3, MP4, PDF, BMP and GIF.
-We also added a special type called "long TLV" which is used to store files largers than the maximum size of a TLV.
-These long TLVs are implemented using a TLV header which contains their length and type, followed by some "body" TLVs containing their value.
+* Special TLV type called "long TLV" which is used to store files largers than the maximum size of a TLV.
+These long TLVs are implemented using a TLV header which contains a type and a length (defined on 4 bytes), followed by some "body" TLVs containing their value.
+We just have to "join" them to get original data.
-* Notifications: Our implementation is able to watch some dazibaos and notify a set of clients when they change
+* Notifications: Our implementation is able to watch some dazibaos and notify a set of clients when they change.
 * Web server: We implemented a command-line interface _and_ a Web server.
 The server is able to display a Dazibao, send notifications to clients, and be used to add or delete TLVs.